 This alternative would constitute less of an improvement to neighborhood character due to the additional lanes of traffic at grade, which would create a street-level barrier separating the upland neighborhood from the waterfront.
-Additionally, pedestrians would experience more traffic at street level and noise levels would be correspondingly higher.
+Additionally, pedestrians would experience more traffic at street level, and noise levels would be correspondingly higher.

-Compared to the Proposed Action, construction of this alternative would create a greater amount of new shade coverage over the East River and therefore could have a potential to adversely impact water quality and natural resources.
+Compared with the Proposed Action, construction of this alternative would create a greater amount of new shade coverage over the East River and therefore could have a potential to adversely impact water quality and natural resources.

-This alternative, like the Proposed Action, would be consistent with applicable Waterfront Revitalization Program policies.
-However, while this alternative would provide continued public access to the waterfront, this access would be less readily available due to the fact that the widened at-grade roadway would create a physical barrier for pedestrians.
+This alternative, like the Proposed Action, would be consistent with applicable WRP policies.
+However, while this alternative would provide continued public access to the waterfront, this access would be less readily available, since the widened at-grade roadway would create a physical barrier for pedestrians.